 Where to watch: BBC or Prime

 If there is one way to grab my husband's attention to make him watch a full show with me, give us a spy thriller and make it a miniseries as the man just loathes long-winded shows (he panics when he sees me watching Grey's Anatomy 77th season).
-This show was right up his league and we both enjoyed it, as this is not just a spy thriller.
+This show was right up his alley and we both enjoyed it, as this is not just a spy thriller.
 It’s a story about power, complicity, and how evil often wears a tailored suit and a smile.

 The Night Manager is a six-episode miniseries that is sleek, stylish, and quietly explosive.
 The kind of show where even the silences feel dangerous.
 Based on the novel by John le Carré, The Night Manager begins in a luxury hotel in Cairo, Egypt where Jonathan Pine (played by Tom Hiddleston) works as the night manager.
 He’s calm, impeccable and hiding a military past.

 His carefully ordered life unravels when he gets pulled into the dangerous world of Richard Roper (played by Hugh Laurie), a billionaire arms dealer operating under the perfect façade of charm, philanthropy, and Savile Row tailoring.
 Recruited by British intelligence, Pine agrees to go undercover and infiltrate Roper’s inner circle.
-In that inner circle, he meets Jemima "Jed" Marshall, played by Elizabeth Debicki (The Crown's Princess Diana), who is Pine's girlfriend.
+In that inner circle, he meets Jemima "Jed" Marshall, played by Elizabeth Debicki (The Crown's Princess Diana), who is Roper's girlfriend.
 With their intense encounters, things get even more complicated.

 From "Cairo" (in reality, the Egypt bits were filmed in Morocco, but okay!) to Mallorca, Zermatt to London, the series is beautifully shot and full of espionage tension, emotional complexity, and moral greyness.
 You’re never quite sure if Pine is in control or spiraling.
 Tom Hiddleston is so so good at this duality, I love this actor.
 Speaking of actors I adore, we also have the exquisite Olivia Colman, who plays the MI6 agent running the operation.
 She is brilliant and utterly grounded.
 Olivia was actually heavily pregnant during filming, both in real life and in the storyline, which makes me admire her even more.